-For backward compatibility, in dual-version PortaSwitch® newly subscribed customers are created in the main system by default.
-If you wish to provide online web signup services in the alter-ego system and create new customers there, do the following:
+For backward compatibility, in dual-version PortaSwitch® newly subscribed customers are created in the source system by default.
+If you wish to provide online web signup services in the target system and create new customers there, do the following:

-- transfer the signup reseller's data and that of all their customers to the alter-ego system via Porter, and - adjust the signup configuration on the main system by defining the IP address of the alter-ego system's SOAP server.
+• transfer the signup reseller's data and that of all their customers to the target system via Porter, and

+• adjust the signup configuration on the source system by defining the IP address of the target system's SOAP server.